matgo1/medival-tournament-game/README.md

 # Project Medival Tournament Game
 It simply made cli game made for fun and practize.
 In this game you play for a chosen class and you need to win 3 times to win princess heart.
 ## Features
-- Made on c++ with many googling but without ai (except cmake file)
+- Made on c++ with many googling but without ai (except cmake file and names list)
 - My biggest project in c++ at this moment
 ## Requirements
 - C++11 or heigher